 The Dyslexia Screening Test (DST) is designed to identify children and adolescents/teenagers who may be 'at risk' of reading difficulties.

-*It is important to note that Reading Recovery does not count as evidence-based explicit instruction for reading difficulties.
+*Reading Recovery does not count as evidence-based explicit instruction for reading difficulties.

-(1) a cognitive assessment (WISC or WAIS) to exclude intellectual disability and to identify strengths and weaknesses in the person's cognitive profile; if a cognitive assessment was completed in the past it may not be necessary to re-administer it - please discuss with the assessing psychologist
+(1) a cognitive assessment (WISC or WAIS) to exclude intellectual disability and to identify the person's pattern of cognitive strengths and weaknesses.
+If a cognitive assessment was completed in the recent past, it may not be necessary to re-administer it - please mention this during the intake process.

 If a diagnosis of a Specific Learning Disorder is required, we then also take developmental history, obtain school/teacher reports, consider the results of other standardised tests (eg NAPLAN, On Demand, Edutest, etc) and consult current diagnostic criteria (eg DSM or ICD).

-We conduct these assessments locally, in our Shepparton clinic.
-Further afield, in Melbourne, SPELD Victoria also conduct these assessments, using a similar process.
+SPELD Victoria in Melbourne also conduct these assessments, using a similar process.